 4. Check the waterproof rating

-Another important factor you must look at is how easily the jacket can get wet or the water to permeate into it.
+Another important factor you must look at is how easily the jacket can get wet or the water permeates into it.
 This is known as the waterproof rating.
 It can be often measured in millimeters (mm).
 The ideal level of waterproofing should be no lesser than 5,000mm.

 You could go all the way to 20,000 mm and above if you want to repel the possibility of getting wet.
 Again, it will depend on your own preference.